The key to staying out of trouble with the IRS is to keep records.

 - You’ll also need worksheets to calculate the decreasing value of your assets (of which your car might be the main one).
 These are called 'depreciating assets'.
 This calculation can be complex and you might be best to get your accountant to prepare this for you.

 - Documents you receive from the bank; such as bank and credit card statements and loan documents.

-You may want to make use of one of the various apps on the market (such as the H&R Block Australia tax app) which enable you to record expenses as you go.
+You may want to make use of one of the various apps on the market, which enable you to record expenses as you go.